rachelvansciver/SAACO3/storage/ElastiCache.md

 ## Security
 - no [[IAM]] Auth
-- can us ssl encruption for in flight
+- can use ssl encryption for in flight

 ## Loading patterns
 - lazy (all read data is cached, but can become stale)